MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 ---
-title: Getting started with the Windows Insider Program
+title: Get started with the Windows Insider Program
 description: How to get started with the Windows Insider Program
 author: bleblanc
 manager: dougkim